Cornelia

 But the same special regard does not seem to extend to Cornelia, even though she is the mother of his only legitimate child.
 And that child was both beloved by him and of great help to him.
 In 46 BC, Caesar staged funeral games in honor of his daughter.
 The first time such games were held to honor a woman.

 For comparison, he never acknowledged Caesarion.
-We don't even know if he was really Caesar's son or if Cleopatra just claimed that he was.
-The popular media loves to portray him as undoubtedly Caesar's son, but the boy's paternity is not certain at all.
+We don't even know if the boy was really Caesar's son or Cleopatra just claimed that he was.
+The popular media loves to portray him as undoubtedly Caesar's son, but his paternity is not certain at all.
 Caesar's close friend, Gaius Oppius, wrote an entire book to refute Cleopatra's claims.

 Simply by virtue of being a bigger name, Cleopatra is placed on the same level or even higher than Cornelia, as if she were his full-fledged partner.